 7.3.2.
 Prototypic Objects / Scene Graph Concepts

 In CityGML, objects of equal shape like trees and other vegetation objects, traffic lights and traffic signs can be represented as prototypes which are instantiated multiple times at different locations (see Figure 5).
 The geometry of prototypes is defined in local coordinate systems.
-Every instance is represented by a reference to the prototype, a base point in the world coordinate reference system and a transformation matrix that facilitates scaling, rotation, and translation of the prototype.
+Every instance is represented by a reference to the prototype, a base point in the world coordinate reference system (CRS) and a transformation matrix that facilitates scaling, rotation, and translation of the prototype.
 The principle is adopted from the concept of scene graphs used in computer graphics standards like X3D and COLLADA.
 Since the ISO 19107 geometry model does not provide support for scene graph concepts, the CityGML class ImplicitGeometry has been introduced (for further description see Section 8.2.5).
 The prototype geometry can be represented using ISO 19107 geometry objects or by referencing an external file containing the geometry in another data format like X3D or COLLADA.

 Figure 5.
 Examples of prototypic shapes (source: Rheinmetall Defence Electronics).